 The isoflavones it contains cause a considerable drop in cholesterol and triglyceride levels.

 You can find soy in pretty much every supermarket you look in in the form of a drink or as canned sprouts, as well as in more processed products, such as tofu.
 If you have not tried the latter, we encourage you to do so.

 At first, it may strike you as being a little flavorless, but this is actually an asset.
 Tofu is an ideal product to incorporate into a host of recipes, as it goes well with almost any flavor combination.

 Tomatoes are rich in lycopene, a very potent antioxidant.
-But why incorporate more antioxidants into your diet when you’re looking to unclog your arteries?
+But why incorporate more antioxidants into your diet when you’re looking to clean your arteries?

 Sometimes, the reason why the arteries get clogged is because of the oxidation of components in the blood.

-We chose these foods not only because of their artery-cleansing properties, but because they are easy to find and versatile.
+We chose these foods not only because of their artery-cleansing properties, but because they’re easy to find and versatile.
 Although it’s always a great idea to explore what’s out there, we gave priority to ingredients that you can easily recognize and incorporate into your diet.